joelewis/readmelater/README.md

 + Most important of all, it shouldn't make me guilty of having a huge list of pending lists.

 This project is one initiative on that direction.
-Most of the above can be acheived a frictionless authentication layer and a very light browser extension and a server process for metrics calculation and sending reminders.
+Most of the above can be acheived with an authentication layer and a very light browser extension and a server process for metrics calculation and sending reminders.